 The Restaurant at Poplar Grove

 When it comes to impressive views of the Naramata Bench, the Restaurant at Popular Grove definitely has that breathtaking view that most of us dream of!

 Located on the slopes of Munson Mountain (home of the Penticton sign), the patio overlooks vineyards, Okanagan Lake and the surrounding mountains.
 Seating is available both on the spectacular patio and also inside the airy and bright restaurant space.
 The floor to ceiling windows ensure great views even from inside!
-Poplar Grove tries to honour requests for patio seating when possible, but there are no guarantees.

 The Bistro at Hillside Winery